Graph Defense Diffusion Model: Experiment

-To validate the effectiveness of our proposed Tailored Attack-specific Denoising Strategies (TADS) for targeted attacks, we conducted separate experiments in a targeted attack scenario using both GDDM's denoising strategy designed for targeted attacks and non-targeted attacks.
+\textbf{Q: Do our designed denoising strategies enhance GDDM's ability to protect specific nodes under targeted attack?} The answer is \textbf{Yes}, since the Tailored Attack-specific Denoising Strategies (TADS) enhances GDDM's defense effectiveness in targeted attack scenarios.
+To validate the effectiveness of our proposed TADS for targeted attacks, we conducted separate experiments in a targeted attack scenario using both GDDM's denoising strategies designed for targeted attacks and non-targeted attacks.
 The experimental results are shown in Table~\ref{tab:com_nt_and_t}, where GDDM represents the performance of GDDM using the denoising strategy designed for targeted attacks in a targeted attack scenario, and GDDM w/o TADS represents the performance of GDDM using the denoising strategy for non-targeted attacks in the same targeted attack scenario.
 The results indicate that the performance of GDDM in the targeted attack scenario significantly improves when using the TADS, demonstrating that GDDM uses TADS to achieve targeted protection by focusing on the attacked nodes.